egaumer/torah/exodus/shmot.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 1 &#8729; Study Question 1** </span><br/><br/>How quickly we forget our own history.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 1 &#8729; Study Question 1** </span><br/><br/>How quickly we forget our own history.
 In our very own country, we are experiencing this in tremendous ways.
 We have a generation of Americans who really don’t know our history as one nation under _God_.
 In what ways do we see a lack of historical awareness and forgetting of our own history in society today?
 What impact does it have?

 &nbsp;